RangerCoF/Modulo-Compressed-Sensing/README.md

 # Modulo-Compressed-Sensing
 Project for Data Compression
-'Functions' contains our functions and spgl1 library.
+`Functions` contains our functions and spgl1 library.